WebAssembly/tool-conventions/Linking.md

 section they apply to, and must be sequenced in the module after that section.

-The "reloc." custom sections should come after the ["linking"](#linking-metadata-section) custom section in order to validate relocation indices.
+The "reloc." custom sections must come after the ["linking"](#linking-metadata-section) custom section in order to validate relocation indices.